|

 It's then linked to the regular wx libraries from wxWidgets, that are available

-in either static or dynamic library versions depending on the wxWidgets configuration:
+in either static or dynamic library versions depending on the local wxWidgets configuration:

-(these are shared with the normal wxWidgets installation, and not specific to wxD)
+(these are shared with the system installation of wxWidgets, and not specific to wxD)

 - wx_msw-2.6 (wxWidgets 2.6.x ANSI/Release) / wx_mswud-2.8 (wxWidgets 2.8.x UNICODE/Debug) / etc